ShubhamGarg9060/DiscordbotStock/README.md

 3.Install all the prerequisites using : pip install -r prerequisites.txt 4.Fetch the respective CSV files containing the required stock details of a company run: stock.py 5.Sort out the required data and plot it using plot.ly.
-6.Set up a Discord bot on your server and add the necessary code for configuring regular updates in specific channels of bot.py:python bot.py [companycode]
+6.Set up a Discord bot on your server and add the necessary code to configure regular updates in specific channels.
+7.Run bot.py:python bot.py [companycode]
-7.Add various commands to your bot, which will enable the users to get trade data, based on specific queries.
+8.Add various commands to your bot, which will enable the users to get trade data, based on specific queries.
 ```

 ## Prototyping the Discord stock bot